MIC-DKFZ/medicaldetectiontoolkit/README.md

 <p align="center"><img src="assets/mdt_logo_2.png"  width=450></p><br>

 ## Overview
-This is a fully automated framework for object detection featuring:
+This is a comprehensive framework for object detection featuring:
 - 2D + 3D implementations of prevalent object detectors: e.g. Mask R-CNN [1], Retina Net [2], Retina U-Net [3].
 - Modular and light-weight structure ensuring sharing of all processing steps (incl. backbone architecture) for comparability of models.
 - training with bounding box and/or pixel-wise annotations.